wrapl/minilang/docs/language.rst

 Blocks
 ------

-A block in *Minilang* is a group of expressions and declarations.
+A block in is a group of expressions and declarations.
 A block returns the result of the last expression in the block.
 Every block creates a new identifier scope; identifiers declared in a block are not visible outside that block (although they are visible within nested blocks).
 Some constructs such as the bodies of :mini:`if`-expressions, :mini:`for`-expressions, etc, are always blocks.
 A :mini:`do`-expression wraps a block into a single expression.

 When any code is loaded in *Minilang*, it is implicitly treated as a block.